isomerpages/moe-marisstellahigh/_cca/CCA (Secondary)/Table Tennis.md

 **Marists are given the opportunities to participate in the following competitions:**

-*   ‘B’ and ‘C’ Division North Zone Table Tennis Championships
+*  North Zone Championships (‘B’ Division)

-*   ‘B’ and ‘C’ Division National Table Tennis Championships
+*   National Table Tennis Championships (‘B’ and ‘C’ Division)

 #### Training Schedule